mateuszlampert/Search-Engine/report.md

 - removing punctuaction from the text
 - stemming the text (<b>Porter Stemmer</b> from <b>nltk</b> module was used here).
 During this step all words ale simplified and all the stopwords and words shorter than 3 letters are filtered out, too.
-- tokenization (<b>word_tokenize</b> from <b>nltk</b> modue was used here) of the text
+- tokenization (<b>word_tokenize</b> from <b>nltk</b> module was used here) of the text

 # 4. Creating dictionary

 Creating a dictionary of all words is connected with creating bag of words for each document (more details in <b>section 5</b>).
 The class responsible for the proccess of creating a dictionary of tokens is located in file <b>dictionaryCreator.py</b>.

 Creating the dictionary also uses class in file <b>bagOfWordsCreator.py</b>, which returns <b>Counter</b> of tokens (for each token, we count number of occurrences in the text/file we passed as an argument).
-Text passed to the <b>BagOfWordsCreator</b> are preproccessed with the preprocessor mentioned in <b>section 3</b>.
+Text passed to the <b>BagOfWordsCreator</b> is preproccessed with the preprocessor mentioned in <b>section 3</b>.

-During the proccess of creating dictionary, we create a bag of words for each article (and save to a dictionary of counters by documents - it is used for creating <b>term by document matrix</b>, more details in <b>section 5</b>) and add it to global counter representing the dictionary.
+During the proccess of creating dictionary, we create a bag of words for each article (and save to a dictionary of counters by document - it is used for creating <b>term by document matrix</b>, more details in <b>section 5</b>) and add it to global counter representing the dictionary.

 Due to some computational limitations, I decided to filter out all the tokens that are mentioned less than <b>8 times</b> among all articles (minimum number of occurrences is a parameter).
 Thanks to this, <b>approximately 75% of tokens</b> got filtered out and we got rid of uncommon words.
-The final dictionary contains about <b>50 000 tokens</b>.
+The final dictionary contains of about <b>50 000 tokens</b>.

 # 5. Term by document matrix

 The class responsible for creating a term by document matrix is located in file <b>termByDocumentMatrixCreator.py</b>.

 During the proccess of creating the matrix, we use dedicated library for sparse matrices.
 To be more precise, <b>scipy.sparse</b> module with <b>dok_matrix</b> and <b>csr_matrix</b> were used.
-As initialization of csr_matrix and filling it with some many values turned out to be really time consuming, I decided to initialize dok_matrix and then convert it to csr_matrix.
+As initialization of csr_matrix and filling it with so many values turned out to be really time consuming, I decided to initialize dok_matrix and then convert it to csr_matrix.
 It resulted in approximately <b>50 times faster</b> matrix initialization.

 As we want the matrix to be the following data representation: